-Toney was named as the third tier’s Player of the Season in 2019/20 and scored 40 league goals across two seasons for Peterborough, before making an immediate impact in stunning style with Brentford.
+Toney had been named as the third tier’s Player of the Season in 2019/20 and scored 40 league goals across two seasons for Peterborough, before making an immediate impact with Brentford.

-His pace, power and ruthless finishing ability – mixed with a driven desire to improve and test himself at the highest level – have made the forward arguably the star of the Championship season and he will look to take the goalscoring record outright when Brentford travel to Bristol City for their final league fixture on Saturday.
+His pace, power and ruthless finishing ability – mixed with a driven desire to improve and test himself at the highest level – made the forward arguably the star of the 2020/21 Championship season.

-The 25-year-old had failed to make the grade at Newcastle after signing from Northampton as a teenager, but has worked hard on his game in the seasons since and now looks primed for crack at the Premier League in one way or another.
+The 25-year-old had failed to make the grade at Newcastle after signing from Northampton as a teenager, but has worked hard on his game in the seasons since to become a Premier League player.

 He has been an important part of the Brentford side during a solid first season for the Bees in the top division, with only Harry Kane (13) having managed more than Toney’s 12 goals among English players.